Air-to-Air Stinger: Development

 The US Army has used the ATAS variant on its OH-58D Kiowa Warrior and UH-60 Black Hawk helicopters in the air-to-air role.

 In a 19 November 1996 demonstration, a Stinger (ATAS) Block-1 missile was launched from an OH-58D at the Yuma Proving Ground and successfully destroyed a QUH-1 drone helicopter deploying countermeasures at a range greater than 4500 m.

 All Air-to-Air Stinger (ATAS) Block II missiles will be modified existing Stinger RMP missiles (FIM-92C).
 Block II will incorporate various improvements including a new staring IR focal plane array seeker, a new battery, and advanced signal processing capabilities.
 The seeker permits engagements of helicopters in clutter out to the 8 km maximum physical range of the missile, also improved accuracy and IRCCM capabilities, and will provide a full night capability.
 The Block II missile also supports seeker slaving (steering the missile's seeker off-axis before launch to lock onto targets).
 This was first demonstrated on 6 November 1997 at Yuma.

 ATAL is an upgrade to the Air-to-Air Stinger launcher fielded on the OH-58D Kiowa Warrior and Blackhawk helicopters.
 In mid 2000, tests were carried out with the ATAL system mounted on the AH-64 Apache Longbow helicopter.
-Nine missiles were fired, eight of which scored direct hits against simulated hovering helicopter targets in a clutter environment.
+Nine missiles were fired, eight of which scored direct hits against simulated hovering helicopter targets in a cluttered environment.
 The missiles were launched with the Longbow helicopter traveling at speeds from hovering to 136 kn, side slips up to 30 kn, partial power descents, pull-up maneuvers, hovering pedal turns, push-over maneuvers, and a 22-degree bank.